 The greatest variable with Vancouver is the weather.
-The variable weather (which is really an issue all year) can make a trip less fun.
+The unreliable weather (which is really an issue all year) can make a trip less fun.
 April, September, and October are all typically rainy months, and temperatures can vary from average highs around 16ºC / 61ºF to average lows around 12ºC / 54ºF.

 Weather may affect your enjoyment of outdoor activities.
-Some folks are happy to hike and bike whatever the weather, but if enjoying Vancouver's outdoor activities is high on your list, and you know you won't enjoy them as much if you're too wet or too cold, then paying more for summer peak season may be wiser.
+Some folks are happy to hike and bike no matter the weather, but if enjoying Vancouver's outdoor activities is high on your list, and you know you won't enjoy them as much if you're too wet or too cold, then paying more for summer peak season may be wiser.

 There are two immutable negatives to the off-season in Vancouver (and they're the same ones locals who live here complain about): weather and short days.

 In comparison to the rest of Canada, Vancouver actually has a very mild winter.
 It's rare for it to snow in the city, and if it does snow, it's unusual for it to last on the ground more than a few days.
 It's also much warmer than most of winter Canada; Vancouver's winter lows are around 1ºC / 32ºF (highs are around 6ºC / 42ºF), above freezing.
 A winter coat is sufficient; you don't need special boots, gloves, or gear to be out and about in winter in Vancouver.

 It's cold, wet, gray, and cloudy most winter days, and it's also dark.
 Vancouver has limited daylight in the winter months.
 In December, for example, the sun rises around 7:40 a.m. and is down by 4:30 p.m.
 Yes, it is full, nighttime dark by 5 p.m.
 This continues through January and February.